 Spring 2 - Skellig

-In this unit the children explore evolution and inheritance in science, recognising that living things have changed over time and that fossils provide information about livings things that inhabited the Earth millions of years ago.
+In this unit, the children explore evolution and inheritance in science, recognising that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago.
 They identify how animals and plants are adapted to suit their environment in different ways and that adaptation may lead to evolution.